 What does this mean for PR professionals?

 Legacy media placements, a mention in the Wall Street Journal or an interview on the Today Show, are still incredibly powerful but very tough to land.
 In the past, these media conglomerates controlled the distribution and consumption of content.
-But now, that control is in the hands of individual creators and brands.
+But now, that control is increasingly in the hands of individual creators and brands.

 The Podcast Landscape in 2026